temporalio/documentation/docs/php/testing.md

 ### How it works

-For testing workflows there is no need to run a full Temporal server (with storage and UI interface).
+For testing Workflows there is no need to run a full Temporal Cluster (with storage and UI interface).
 Instead, we can use a light-weight test server.

 The code in `bootstrap.php` will start/stop (and download if it doesn't exist) Temporal test